WMAR-TV: Lacrosse

 WMAR is best known outside of Baltimore as a pioneering broadcaster of lacrosse.
 In 1998, the Johns Hopkins University athletics administration, seeking ways to increase exposure for its powerhouse men's lacrosse team, proposed that WMAR broadcast their rivalry game against the University of Maryland.
 Lacrosse historically enjoys wide popularity in Maryland, and at the time, was rarely if ever broadcast on television.
 The station was also actively seeking a greater commitment to local sports coverage to differentiate itself from its competitors.
 It had tested the waters with a one-off broadcast of a basketball game between Coppin State and Morgan State earlier that year.
 WMAR readily agreed and committed to broadcast two more of Hopkins' home games against local teams: Loyola College and Towson University.

 Sponsorship and viewership for these initial games was high enough to support the beginning of a full game-of-the-week package beginning with the 1999 collegiate lacrosse season.
 Coverage expanded to home games of other local teams, including Maryland, Loyola, Towson, the U.S. Naval Academy, UMBC, Stevenson University, Salisbury University, and Gettysburg College.
 The games aired live on Saturday afternoons and evenings, preempting any scheduled network programming.
-WMAR began partnering with ESPN to produce the games after Hopkins signed a deal to place all of its men's team's games on the fledgling ESPNU in 2005.
+WMAR began partnering with ESPN to produce the games after Hopkins signed a deal to place all of its men's team's games on the fledgling ESPNU in 2005; ESPN also started simulcasting WMAR's selected game of the week on ESPNU for a national audience.

 Lacrosse broadcasts ended after the 2011 season, as ESPN decided to end its production partnership in favor of increased coverage on its own networks.
 Station general manager Bill Hooper stated the broadcasts would lose money without a partner to share production costs, and an attempt to work with Comcast SportsNet instead fell through.

 A notable alumnus is Quint Kessenich, four-time lacrosse All-American with Johns Hopkins, who began his commentary career at WMAR and has since moved on to ESPN.